Dacili/AWS/README.md

 Because of the costs of aws services, these instances are not running always.
 So that's the reason why I will upload images without links to created resources.

-**Elastic beanstalk** - for hosting your web apps (you don't manage separately services, elastic beanstalk do it for you :D)
+**Elastic beanstalk** - for hosting your web apps (you don't manage separately services, elastic beanstalk does it for you :D)
 ![alt text](https://github.com/Dacili/AWS/blob/master/elastic%20beanstalk.PNG)

 **EC2 (Elastic Compute Cloud)** instance  - similar to a virtual machine (VM)